inko-lang/website/source/about.html.md

   }
 }

-object Person impl Greet {
+object Person {
-  def init(name: String) {
   # This is an instance attribute, called an "instance variable" in languages
   # such as Ruby and Smalltalk.
 These variables are available to instances of
   # the object that defines them (a Person instance in this case).
   #
   # Instance attributes can not be accessed outside of an object.
 Instead, you
   # have to define a method that returns an instance attribute, should you
   # want to expose the value.
+  @name: String

+  def init(name: String) {
-    let @name = name
+    @name = name
   }
+}

+impl Greet for Person {
   def name -> String {
     @name
   }